 All sessions are with me (Leo Lospennato – check my main website: www.LospennatoGuitars.com), and can be held in English, Spanish, Italian, and (if you are a bit patient with me) in German.

-However, there is one crucial requirement: that you strictly follow my indications in regard to safety.
-The process has been designed to be safe (we will use mostly hand tools, no chemicals, etc.) but nonetheless you will be required to sign a contract with a waving clause.
+However, there is one crucial requirement: Even if the process has been designed to be safe, by signing up to the workshop, you agree to: 1) strictly follow my indications in regard to safety, 2) waive my responsibility in case you fail to do so.
 We want you to travel back home with a beautiful guitar and all your fingers and eyes attached to where they belong, okay?

-We will work on the week of the seminar from Monday to Friday— each day from 1pm to 7pm.
-This leaves you the mornings free, so you can have a relaxed breakfast and visit the city attractions (museums, historical places, etc.).
-After a full afternoon working on your guitar, you are ready for a shower, dinner, and the night-life of the city (although you will have to organize that part by yourself).
+We will work five days, consecutive or otherwise (depending on the dates of the seminar) but each day from 1pm to 7pm.
+This leaves you the mornings free, so you can have a relaxed breakfast and visit the city attractions (museums, historical places, etc.), and go for a fine dinner afterwards–if you got any energy left! 🙂